Odyseus/CinnamonTools/__app__/data/python_modules/xlets_settings/README.rst

     + Added ``immutable`` option.
 An *immutable* ``list`` widget can be edited, but items in the list cannot be removed nor new ones be added.

         * This setting can be a boolean or a dictionary.
-        * If a dictionary, the ``read_only_keys`` key will allow to specify a list of column IDs whose created widgets should be set as unsensitive.
+        * If a dictionary, the ``read_only_keys`` key will allow to specify a list of column IDs whose created widgets should be set as insensitive.

     + Added ability to export and import the content of the list.
     + Added ``apply_key`` and ``imp_exp_path_key`` arguments.